stefanpejcinoski/AutoBacklight/Readme.md

 # DISCLAIMER

-The project is still in it's very early stages, this is literally the first working version.
-There is no automated installation, it's untested on Windows and works on Linux but only on distributions that have the GNOME desktop enviroment, since it relies on GNOME DBus calls to read and set the backlight level.
+The project is still in it's very early stages, there is no automated installation.
+It's untested on Windows and works on Linux but only on distributions that have the GNOME desktop enviroment, since it relies on GNOME DBus calls to read and set the backlight level.